Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC10531845/

-• Population: Human & animal inflammatory disease studies.
+• Population: Human and animal studies focused on inflammatory diseases.

-• Positive results in joint disease & autoimmune models
+• Positive effects in joint diseases and autoimmune models

 2. Hamblin MR. Anti-inflammatory effects of PBM — mechanistic review (2017)